---->

 though gravity signals travel at a speed much greater than the

-The same seems to hold also for electric and magnetic forces.
-One
+speed of light and the same seems to hold also for electric and magnetic forces.

 One possible explanation for this observed effect suggested by